White people: Philippines

+Hong Kong

+In the 2021 census of Hong Kong, 61,582 people identified as white representing 0.8% of the resident population, while 70,124 people (0.9%) were listed as "other", which includes people who identify as more than one ethnic group.

+Australia and Oceania

 Australia

 From 1788, when the first British colony in Australia was founded, until the early nineteenth century, most immigrants to Australia were English, Scottish, Welsh and Irish convicts.
 These were augmented by small numbers of free settlers from the British Isles and other European countries.
 However, until the mid-nineteenth century, there were few restrictions on immigration, although members of ethnic minorities tended to be assimilated into the Anglo-Celtic populations.

-People of many nationalities, including many non-white people, emigrated to Australia during the goldrushes of the 1850s.
-However, the vast majority was still white and the goldrushes inspired the first racist activism and policy, directed mainly at Chinese immigrants.
+People of many nationalities, including many non-White people, emigrated to Australia during the gold rushes of the 1850s.
+However, the vast majority was still White and the gold rushes inspired the first racist activism and policy, directed mainly at Chinese immigrants.

 From the late nineteenth century, the Colonial/State and later federal governments of Australia restricted all permanent immigration to the country by non-Europeans.
 These policies became known as the "White Australia policy", which was consolidated and enabled by the Immigration Restriction Act 1901, but was never universally applied.
 Immigration inspectors were empowered to ask immigrants to take dictation from any European language as a test for admittance, a test used in practice to exclude people from Asia, Africa, and some European and South American countries, depending on the political climate.

 Although they were not the prime targets of the policy, it was not until after World War II that large numbers of southern European and eastern European immigrants were admitted for the first time.
 Following this, the White Australia Policy was relaxed in stages: non-European nationals who could demonstrate European descent were admitted (e.g., descendants of European colonizers and settlers from Latin America or Africa), as were autochthonous inhabitants (such as Maronites, Assyrians and Mandeans) of various nations from the Middle East, most significantly from Lebanon and to a lesser degree Iraq, Syria and Iran.
 In 1973, all immigration restrictions based on race and geographic origin were officially terminated.

-Australia enumerated its population by race between 1911 and 1966, by racial-origin in 1971 and 1976, and by self-declared ancestry alone since 1981, meaning no attempt is now made to classify people according to skin color.
-As at the 2016 census, it was estimated that around 58% of the Australian population were Anglo-Celtic Australians with 18% being of other European origins, a total of 76% for European ancestries as a whole.
+Australia enumerated its population by race between 1911 and 1966, by racial origin in 1971 and 1976, and by self-declared ancestry alone since 1981, meaning no attempt is now made to classify people according to skin colour.
+As at the 2016 census, it was estimated by the Australian Human Rights Commission that around 58% of the Australian population were Anglo-Celtic Australians with 18% being of other European origins, a total of 76% for European ancestries as a whole.
+The 2021 Australian census form does not use the term "white".